webdevops/TYPO3-metaseo/Documentation/FaqManual/Index.rst

 | **Problem:**
 |     In my TYPO3 the feature XYZ of this extension doesn't work.
 What's wrong?
 | **Solution:**
 |     The metaseo-Extension was carefully written.
-We want to deliver correct pages and extensions will the power of the TYPO3 caching system (and those extensions are the fastest).
+We want to deliver correct pages and extensions with the power of the TYPO3 caching system (and those extensions are the fastest).
 For some features (eg. sitemap, canonical-tag) we have to trust in the caching-system – it's the only way to make sure that we don't deliver wrong information to our search engines.
-If our extension doesn't work correct in your TYPO3 installation maybe there is something wrong – maybe the configuration, your setupTS or one of your extension.
+If our extension doesn't work correctly in your TYPO3 installation maybe there is something wrong – maybe the configuration, your setupTS or one of your extensions.

 Indexed Sitemap
 ---------------